 Sidewalk construction and the rebuilding of business entrances will also be coordinated to minimize impact, with crews working in either MoDOT’s right-of-way or on private property (in which the department has obtained an easement).
 Crews will make sure customers can access all businesses at all times.

-A portion of the project will replace the bridge over Black Creek west of the Manchester Rd. and Hanley Rd. intersection.
-At this point, there will be roadway construction impacts; the exact impacts have not yet been determined.
+A portion of the project will replace the bridge over Black Creek west of the Manchester Road and Hanley Road intersection.

 The option of burying the power lines was explored, but at an estimated cost of $13 million to $15 million it was deemed cost prohibitive during this phase of planning.
 In the past, developers have assisted with burying the utility lines during construction of new businesses.
 This will be the City’s goal with the future developments as well.

 The planned pedestrian crossing locations and types, from east to west, along Manchester Road: